Stebalien/platter/README.md

 Platter
 =======

 A simple single-file server with a GUI.
+It listens on port 10700.

 Screenshot
 ----------